Flight Training at Phoenix UAV Centre

-We operate both weekly modules of 4 days at a time and individual days, each day consists of a structured combination of actual flight and computer simulator based training, assessments and briefings.
+We operate modules of 2, 3 and 4 days at a time as well as individual days and half days, each one consists of a structured combination of actual flight and computer simulator based training, assessments and briefings.
 The actual flight training will be conducted using the tried and tested “Buddy Box” method.
 This uses two transmitters connected together via a cable, one for the instructor and one for the trainee.
 This method ensures the highest possible level of safety throughout the training process, as the instructor can take over full control of the aircraft at a moments notice in order to recover from difficult situations.

 This method also means that the instructor can give the trainee just the controls they can handle at any one time.
 This is a huge advantage when someone is learning to fly, as it allows them to concentrate on only the controls they are comfortable with at that time, without the need to worry about any of the others, thus building confidence to progress on to taking full control of the aircraft.

-Our flight training starts with an introduction to the rotary aircraft type, what the controls are, and what they do.
-This will be followed by a overview of the transmitter, it’s functions, a brief description of their purpose and what effect they will have on the aircraft.
+Our flight training starts with an introduction to UAS/RPAS aircraft type, what the controls are, and what they do.
+This will be followed by an overview of the transmitter, it’s functions, a brief description of their purpose and what effect they will have on the aircraft.